tfabris/BlueGigaEmpeg/README.md

 ignition, see the section here: ["Modify empeg's power connection to car"](#power).

+If you notice that there is a slight delay between the visuals on the empeg screen compared to the sound coming out of the car stereo speakers, this is normal.
+The Bluetooth chip uses the Sub Band Codec (SBC) which is the default codec for A2DP audio, and that codec has a slight latency.

 Check to see if the issue you're encountering is a known bug or a previously-closed bug: